vindastar/Android_HCE_Emulate_A_CreditCard/README.md

 every transaction may get processed with high "security" priority, but in general it is really hard to make a working code.

-## Link my NFC Credit Card Reader tutorial
+## Link to my NFC Credit Card Reader tutorial

-**Talk to your Credit Card**: https://medium.com/@androidcrypto/talk-to-your-credit-card-part-1-select-ppse-paypass-payment-system-environment-674bbc9745eb
+**Talk to your Credit Card**: https://medium.com/@androidcrypto/talk-to-your-credit-card-android-nfc-java-d782ff19fc4a

 The final app is available on GitHub for self compiling (recommended) or you can download the final app (subfolder debug-release) of part 7 here: https://github.com/AndroidCrypto/TalkToYourCreditCardPart7